Siege of Nijmegen (1591): Siege

 On October 16 Maurice and his force bridged the deep, wide, and rapid river Waal and had transported 8,500 infantry and sixteen companies of cavalry to the southern side and surrounded the city the next day.
 His army was composed of 26 English and Scots companies under Vere.
 There were also Frisian soldiers of William Louis, a nephew of Maurice.
 Inside Nijmegen, the small Spanish garrison was composed of less than 400 soldiers under the command of the city burgher Derrick Vlemminck.

 Maurice in the meantime had built up the fort at Knodsenburg, allowing him to bombard the city from there but was unable to convince a surrender; so a closer siege was needed.

 The English and Scots under Francis Vere were employed in several attacks on the outskirts which resulted in the capture of all the outlying sconces.
 There the Anglo-Dutch force had entrenched their camp and made approaches towards the city.
 This was made easier for the besiegers in that the water level of the Waal was low.
 They had got 68 pieces of artillery into three positions commanding the weakest part of the defences of the city between two positions known as the Falcon Tower and the Hoender gate.
 At Knodsenburg the batteries being on a high position were pounding the city from across the river.
-The spire of St. Stephen's Church was destroyed by the shelling and also a large number buildings in the city were destroyed.
+The spire of St. Stephen's Church was destroyed by the shelling and also a large number of buildings in the city were destroyed.

 On October 20 Maurice sent a demand to the besieged to surrender the city but his reply was rebuffed.
 The besiegers then opened all of their batteries without further delay in a heavy bombardment.

 Within a few days however the city decided to negotiate with Maurice about a possible surrender.
 The result of this came from a disagreement between the cities burghers and the Spanish garrison.

 Aftermath

 The city had set a number of conditions but Maurice did not accept these except for an absolute pardon.
 This was eventually agreed and thus 300 men surrendered and were given the honours of war.
 The terms of the surrender were similar to those accorded to Zutphen and Deventer.
-He also replaced the Catholic councillors with Protestant ones and that the practice of the Catholic faith was no longer allowed in Nijmegen.
+He also replaced the Catholic councillors with Protestant ones and the practice of the Catholic faith was no longer allowed in Nijmegen.
 To make his intentions sincere, the Grote Markt was burned on May 21, 1592 since it contained many Catholic images.

 Another important city had been added to the domains of the republic and as part of the Union of Utrecht.
 Queen Elizabeth I wrote to congratulate Maurice on his great successes and even the Spaniards began to recognise the merits of his achievements.
 Maurice continued on the offensive and in a stunning campaign the following year he took Steenwijk in July and didn't stop until Groningen was captured in 1594 by which time all of the Drenthe region had been conquered.